smu-cs-3353/22s-pa02-amogus/README.md

 cmake -S [Project Directory Path] -B [cmake-build-debug path]
 ```

-If you are in the project directory (path ending in /22s-pa01-sussybaka), it will look something like this:
+If you are in the project directory, it will look something like this:

 ```bash
 cmake -S ../22s-pa02-amogus -B cmake-build-debug